db-tu-dresden/vscode-tslgenedit/README.md

 - Added Sorting of Primitives in a TSL Primitive Data File.
 - Added Formating a TSL Data File.

+### 0.1.0

+- Preview rendering works for primitive-declaration, primitive-definition(s) and extension

 ### Acknowledgments